 The energy use case of the ARTICONF platform (RenewLedger) implemented a blockchain-based peer-to-peer energy trading platform that incorporates leading technologies in IoT, blockchain, and artificial intelligence that offers a realistic view on optimising a microgrid in an integrated scenario.
 The solution measures and forecasts local consumption and production through an energy management system.
 Smart contracts on the blockchain allow the platform to facilitate local trading and enforce matches between demand and supply.
 A prosumer produces energy locally, and their household then consumes this energy while pushing the surplus as a sales order onto the marketplace.
 Meanwhile, a community member with an energy shortage will make a demand order to the market.
 The energy management system forecasts demand and supply, and the blockchain takes care of the matching and enforcing of the contracts.
 The developed solution enables unforeseen insight into energy consumption and production and extensive prediction capability.
 Consumers benefit from lower prices for locally produced energy, while prosumers can generate revenues on their sold surplus.
 Grid operators benefit from operational and capital spending savings as disbalances settle locally, resulting in an efficient, predictable, secure, and transparent grid.

-This blog post was written by the bitYoga team.
+This blog post was written by the bitYoga team in February 2022.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >